 HMPPS values its staff and is committed to maintaining a high standard of health and safety.

 Through the provision of occupational health (OH) and employee assistance services, we help our staff to protect their health, support regular attendance at work, effectively control work-related health risks, and promote good health.

-To get the best out of OH services, with your consent, HMPPS managers first need to make a “good” referral using OH Assist’s online myOHportal system.
+To get the best out of OH services, with your consent, HMPPS managers first need to make a “good” referral using Optima Health’s online myOHportal system.
 A “good” referral will provide:

 - The reason for the referral, with any relevant detail.

 - Your manager’s and/or your concerns about your ability to carry out your role.

 - Any adjustments/support mechanisms that can be put in place to help.

 There are different types of Optima Health practitioner: